Eversmile Dental Provides Care

 Each calendar year, Services Australia reviews eligibility.
 Families who qualify are notified by post or through their MyGov account.

-Children who are eligible for Medicare may access free dental care through WA’s public dental system.
+Children who are eligible for Medicare may also access publicly funded dental care through WA’s public dental system.
 School dental clinics or community dental centres generally provide these services.
 Availability depends on the local area, and waiting times may apply.

 Is dental care for children covered by health funds?

 Some families choose private dental plans or memberships to help with the cost of their child’s dental care.
-These are usually arranged through a provider and may reduce the amount you need to pay for certain services.
+These are usually arranged through a provider, and the level of cover will depend on the specific health fund and membership type.

 At Eversmile Dental: